SS Empire Bittern: World War II

 Acquired by the Ministry of War Transport (MoWT) in 1941, the ship was renamed Empire Bittern.
 Her port of registry was London and she was operated under the management of Royal Mail Lines Ltd. Empire Bittern was a member of a number of convoys during World War II.

-Convoy HX 189 departed from Halifax, Nova Scotia on 10 May 1942 and arrived at Liverpool on 20 May.
+Convoy HX 189 left Halifax, Nova Scotia on 10 May 1942 and reached Liverpool on 20 May.
 Empire Bittern was to have joined the convoy, but did not sail, joining the following convoy, HX 190 instead.
-Convoy HX 190 departed from Halifax, Nova Scotia on 17 May 1942 and arrived at Liverpool on 28 May.
+Convoy HX 190 left Halifax, Nova Scotia on 17 May 1942 and reached Liverpool on 28 May.

 On 23 July 1944, as part of Operation Overlord, Empire Bittern was sunk as an additional breakwater ship to reinforce Gooseberry 3 for Mulberry "B" at Gold Beach near Arromanches-les-Bains.

-Official numbers and code letters
+Identification

-Official Numbers are national ship identifiers.
-Iowa had the British Official Number 115329 and used the Code Letters TRJC.
-Artemis had the United States Official Number 215315 and is recorded as having the Code Letters LHMG in 1930.
-Empire Bittern regained Official Number 115329 and used Code Letters BCGL.
+Official numbers are national ship identifiers.
+Iowa had the British official number 115329 and code letters TRJC until 1913, and then German code letters RTWD.
+From 1917 Artemis had the US official number 215315 and code letters LHMG.
+Empire Bittern regained official number 115329 and had the wireless telegraph call sign BCGL.